QianglinSIMON/Robust-Sequential-Experimental-Design-for-AB-Testing/README.md

-# ICML 2026 Sequential Design Demo
+# ICML 2026 Robust Sequential Experimental Design for A/B Testing Demo

 This repository contains a compact implementation demo for the sequential design method used in our ICML 2026 paper.
 The code builds Monte Carlo Q-value datasets, trains neural Q-function approximators, runs backward sequential decision training, and evaluates the learned sequential designs against randomized assignment baselines.